javier-lopez/java-spring-boot-sample/README.md

-# java-spring-boot sample web app , bump version 2
+# java-spring-boot sample web app , bump version 2, stage

 This example is a simulation of a Task Manager using Spring boot and CI with Concourse, original: https://github.com/gabrielfeitosa/ci-spring-boot